albertopeam/swift/Redux/Redux/README.md

 ## TODOs

+* Investigate some/any instead of erasing with Any(Middleware)
+* Testing
+* DependencyInjection strategies:
+  * ServiceLocator
+  * Injector
+  * ManualInjection
+* Candidates to demo:
+  * crypto explorer: Cosmos?
+    * tx, address, block
+  * crypto find something that is not implemented on mobile yet
+  * crypto usage of web3 libs

+## DONE

 * Transferring state multiple times for an action
 * Reducer emits only once
   * Store has this issue